Azure/azure-sdk/_posts/2020-02-11-february-release.md

 ## Java libraries

 The Java client libraries all use [SLF4J](https://www.slf4j.org/) under the covers for logging.
-There are many mechanisms for [configuring SLF4J](https://dzone.com/articles/how-configure-slf4j-different) to get just the right logging for you application.
-However, we are looking at the simplest mechanism today.
-There is a built-in logger for temporary debugging purposes.
-As long as you have not already included the SLF4J library, just set the `AZURE_LOG_LEVEL` environment variable to "verbose".
+There are many mechanisms for [configuring SLF4J](https://dzone.com/articles/how-configure-slf4j-different) to get just the right logging for your application.
+By default, there is no SLF4J implementation in the client library.
+Today, we are looking at the most straightforward mechanism, [the simple logger](http://www.slf4j.org/api/org/slf4j/impl/SimpleLogger.html).
+As long as you have not already included another SLF4J implementation, download and add [slf4j-simple 1.7.30.jar](https://search.maven.org/artifact/org.slf4j/slf4j-simple/1.7.30/jar) to your classpath.
+Then, set the `AZURE_LOG_LEVEL` environment variable to "verbose".
 For example, in bash:

 ```bash
 export AZURE_LOG_LEVEL="verbose"